Become a Jesuit

 Having pronounced his vows, a Jesuit begins a three-year period of philosophy and theology studies.
 If he has not yet received an undergraduate degree, he studies for that during this stage of formation as well.
 Others may begin graduate work in a field of specialization during these years.

-Here’s a word from Connor Smith, SJ, one of our men who is currently in first studies, sharing why he loves his Jesuit vocation.
+Here’s a word from Connor Smith, SJ, a man who recently completed his first studies, sharing why he loves his Jesuit vocation.

 Next, the Jesuit works for two or three years in a Jesuit secondary school, college, or other approved ministry while he lives in an apostolic Jesuit community.
 He functions as a working member of the Society while he continues spiritual and intellectual formation for later Jesuit life.

 Here’s a video of Orlando Portalatin, SJ, one of our regents, sharing about the true freedom he has found in his Jesuit vocation.

 A Jesuit scholastic preparing for priestly ministry moves next to theology studies, lasting three or four years.
 He engages in his immediate preparation for ordination, first to the transitional diaconate and then to the priesthood.
 After ordination he is assigned to full-time apostolic work or specialized studies.

 Men who desire to serve as Jesuit brothers engage in a shorter time of theology studies.
 Their training will also be focused on preparation for one or another specific apostolate mission.

 After theology and some years of ministry as a priest or brother, the Jesuit renews his formation during some months of prayer, reflection and study of Jesuit history and rule.
 During this time of reaffirmation, the Jesuit will again make the full Spiritual Exercises and engage in some ministry with the poor or marginalized.
 After tertianship, a Jesuit may be called to full incorporation into the order and pronounce his final vows.